 There IS Value in Pre-Qualification

-Using the term pre-approved means approved, subject to underwriting approval, which is contradictory.
-Pre-approval actually means "approved, subject to an acceptable property.
-The real estate industry has driven this by recognizing that a pre-approval is better than a pre-qualification to satisfy a seller deciding between two offers, one with or one without approval.
+Incorrect use of the term "pre-approved" connotes approved, subject to underwriting approval, which is contradictory.
+Pre-approval actually means "approved, subject to an acceptable property."
+(AKA TBD approval) The real estate industry has driven this confusion by recognizing that a pre-approval is better than a pre-qualification to satisfy a seller deciding between two offers; choose one with or without approval.
 Agents demanding instant pre-approvals have pushed originators to call a pre-qualification a pre-approval.
 Without underwriting, however, this is a fabrication.

 Does this mean pre-qualifications are useless?
 NO!
 Prequalifications are very valuable, but they represent an earlier stage in the process, the first step.
 The pre-qualification process allows the originator to address a customer's realistic expectations for affordability.
 Once you address any customer issues, you can request pre-approval and submit an application for approval through a lender's underwriter.
 Once approved, you can send the borrower into contract negotiations with financing contingencies waived.